AzusaF/MovieCatalogueApp/README.md

 # Movie Catlogue App Frontend
+## About
+This is the frontend app for Movie Catalogue App.
 Visit here and check out!
 https://movie-catalogue-app-steel.vercel.app/

 ## Run the App Locally